What does it mean to be inclusive?

 3. social safety nets to prevent extreme deprivation.

-Here is how Asian Development Bank looks into our inclusive business as an approach to Peace and Reconciliation:
+Here is how Asian Development Bank looks into our inclusive development approach through Coffee for Peace, Inc. — the social business we established — framed in Peace and Reconciliation principles and practices: